-The i.MX family Linux Board Support Package (BSP) supports the Linux Operating System (OS) on the following processor:
+The i.MX family Linux Board Support Package (BSP) supports the Linux Operating System (OS) on the following processors:

-i.MX 6Dual/6Quad/6Solo/6DualLite/6SoloLite applications processor
+i.MX 6Dual/6Quad/6Solo/6DualLite/6SoloLite/6SoloX applications processor

-The purpose of this software package is to support Linux on the i.MX 6Dual/6Quadi.MX 6Solo/6DualLitei.MX 6SoloLite family of Integrated Circuits (ICs) and their associated platforms.
+The purpose of this software package is to support Linux on the i.MX 6Dual/6Quad/6Solo/6DualLite/6SoloLite family of Integrated Circuits (ICs) and their associated platforms.
 It provides the necessary software to interface the standard open-source Linux kernel to the i.MX hardware.
 The goal is to enable Freescale customers to rapidly build products based on i.MX devices that use the Linux OS.